 Also in this particular target group, there was no difference in the frequency of heart attacks, strokes, cardiovascular deaths or cancer among patients using fish oil or placebo.

 Dietary supplements that contain omega-3 fatty acids, such as fish oil or flaxseed oil capsules, are often promoted to keep blood cholesterol and triglyceride levels at an optimal point.

 At the same time, its consumption should contribute to normal brain, vision, and cardiovascular function.

-It is not clear to what extent Omega-3 fatty acids can affect the Reverse Transport of Cholesterol (RTC).
+It is not clear to what extent they can affect the Reverse Transport of Cholesterol (RTC).